 Although the Company has been successful at raising funds in the past through the issuance of share capital, it is uncertain whether it will be able to continue this financing in the future.
 The Company will continue to rely on debt and equity financings to meet its commitments as they become due, to continue exploration work on its mineral property interests, and to meet its administrative overhead costs for the coming periods.

-There were no changes in the Company's approach to capital management during the year ended December 31, 2018.
+There were no changes in the Company's approach to capital management during the three months ended March 31, 2019.

 5. Management of Financial Risk